ErikEngerd/policytester/README.md

 Network security is often overlooked in Kubernetes.
 However, without any network policies in place kubernetes deployments are basically identical to a traditional infrastructure where tehre is no network segmentation at all.
-Luckily network policies in Kubernetes can provide the required network segmentation, see my introudciton post [the introduction post](https://brakkee.org/site/index.php/2022/07/23/securing-network-communication-on-kubernetes-using-network-policies/).
+Luckily network policies in Kubernetes can provide the required network segmentation, see [the introduction post](https://brakkee.org/site/index.php/2022/07/23/securing-network-communication-on-kubernetes-using-network-policies/).

 However, network policies must be verified since it is easy to make a mistake.
 That is